winestock/ComplexNumber/README.markdown

 A JavaScript complex number class that allows you to do most of the core mathematical operations with complex numbers, including addition, subtraction, multiplication, and getting the modulus of a complex number.

+Since forking this project from Jan Hartigan, I have made a few changes.
+I have divided the project into two objects, ComplexNumber and ComplexMath.

 <hr />

 ## properties